This past summer I have been a woman on a mission.

 And so my journey to whitewashing has begun.
 Which is what I have for you today.
 I’m going to tell you all you need to know about whitewashing your coop, barn, rabbit hutches, etc.

 Why You Should Consider Whitewashing

 When most people think of whitewashing, they think of just an antique form of painting.
-But in reality, the homesteaders before us were very intelligent.
+However, in reality, the homesteaders before us were very intelligent.

-And they had a reason for doing most everything they did.
+And they had a reason for doing almost everything they did.
 Whitewashing was no different.